-Defined Term Meaning Board The Board of Directors of EastPack.
+Defined Term Meaning \$ New Zealand dollars.
+Board The Board of Directors of EastPack.
 Companies Act The Companies Act 1993 (as may be amended or replaced from time to time).
+Computershare Computershare Investor Services Limited (NZ registered company 396101).
 Constitution Constitution of EastPack (as may be amended or replaced from time to time).
-As at the date of this PDS the current constitution was adopted on 19 June 2020.
-A copy of the current constitution is on the disclose register available at disclose-register. companiesoffice.govt.nz, offer number OFR12893.
+As at the date of this PDS the current constitution was adopted on 11 May 2021.
+A copy of the current constitution is available on the Offer Register.
 Co-operative Companies Act Co-operative Companies Act 1996 (as may be amended or replaced from time to time).
 Director A director for the time being of the Company.
 EastPack or the Company EastPack Limited (NZ registered company 199417).
 EastPack Group or the Group The EastPack group of companies, comprising EastPack and its subsidiaries as at the date of this PDS.
 Grower A "Producer" as defined in the Constitution, being a person who supplies fruit to EastPack or, having ceased to supply fruit to the Company, is in the reasonable opinion of the Board likely to resume doing so.
-Minimum Shareholding Has the meaning defined on page 6.
+Minimum Shareholding Has the meaning defined on page 5.
+Offer Register The online offer register maintained by the Companies Office and the Registrar of Financial Service Providers known as 'Disclose' and accessible online at disclose-register.companiesoffice.govt.nz , offer number OFR12893.
 Ordinary Shares An ordinary share in the capital of Company, issued under the Companies Act and on the terms set out in the Constitution.
 Overshared Shareholder A Shareholder who holds in excess of the maximum shareholding applicable to them from time to time.
 PDS This Product Disclosure Statement.
 Qualifying Lessors Persons, as determined by the Board, who lease to EastPack (or to a company affiliated with EastPack) an orchard property on which fruit is provided for supply to EastPack.
-Share Limit Has the meaning defined on page 6.
-Share Standard Has the meaning defined on page 6.
+Share Limit Has the meaning defined on page 5.
+Share Standard Has the meaning defined on page 5.
 Shareholder A holder of Ordinary Shares.
 Zespri Zespri Group Limited (NZ registered company 1027483).